radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

 - RadiantOne updates the user's password in the destination **Active Directory** (AD 2).
 - After successful synchronization, the user can log in to both Active Directory environments using the same new password.

-> *Note: While this document focuses on syncing passwords between two Active Directories, you can also use this filter to sync passwords between AD and any other LDAP directory target.*
+> [!note] While this document focuses on syncing passwords between two Active Directories, you can also use this filter to sync passwords between AD and any other LDAP directory target.

 ## Prerequisites